soulfood77/JavaScript-HW-2017/5_NodeJS/Notes_NodeJS.md

             ```

     7. Validation **3 levels - client side, server (app), database (item.data, base.data)**
         -  Set up models folder for items.model, user.model, will hold data validation?? (server side??).
 To validate in base.data.js we need to know what we are validating.
-Create private methods for validaiton in base.data.js (in the parent) and override in children with validaitons specific for the item/user.
+Create private methods for validation in base.data.js (in the parent) and override in children with validations specific for the item/user.
-        - This data layer validation approach can be implemented for the controllers too but for them, it doesn't need to be so abstract (auto generated) because they work with more specific logic (can access several datas).
+        - This data layer validation approach can be implemented for the controllers too but for them, it doesn't need to be so abstract (auto generated) because they work with more specific logic (can access several data).
         - The other place for validation is the post itself.
         - Another (better) approach - move these **validations in the models layer classes as static methods and pass a validator object to base.data ctor** (and items.data)